2020 Sri Lankan blackouts: Background

 Sri Lanka's electricity demand is currently met by thermal power stations (54.59%), major hydroelectric power stations (33.50%), and wind farms (2.12%), small hydro facilities (8.01%) and other renewables such as solar (1.78%).
 Sri Lanka as a whole faced major nationwide blackout during March 2016 which lasted for over eight hours.
 Localised regional power cuts are common in Sri Lanka although nationwide blackouts are rare.

+Technical description

+The blackout began when a three-phase fault at Kerawalapitiya thermal power plant took an unusually long time to disconnect from the Sri Lankan electrical system.
+During that time, the short circuit depressed voltages at the nearby Lakvijaya thermal power plant; both plants ultimately isolated from the Sri Lankan grid to prevent equipment damage.
+The missing generation induced a very rapid and severe decline in utility frequency that the network's protective devices could not arrest.